 An angry parent knocked on our door last night.
 Nothing unusual there, except for once the target of her wrath wasn’t me.
-In a surprising turn of events, my wife was the one drawing the rough side of her sister-in-law’s tongue.
+In a surprising turn of events, my wife was the one suffering the rough side of her sister-in-law’s tongue.

 Personally, I can understand how this particular episode came to pass.
 Sophia is a germaphobe, and her already limited tolerance suffered a couple of setbacks in recent months.
 Earlier in the summer, her head encountered the contents of a leaky diaper in our subdivision’s pool.
 Not long after, Prometheus dropped a poop log in her outstretched hand.
 Two run-ins with feces unsurprisingly proved two too many.

-While babysitting her four-year-old niece on Sunday, Sophia took the girl and our puppy outside to play.
-Prometheus disappeared for a minute or two and returned bearing an unidentified brownish, approximately-cylindrical object in his mouth.
+While babysitting her four-year-old niece Sunday, Sophia took the girl and our puppy outside to play.
+Prometheus disappeared for a minute or two and returned bearing an unidentified brownish, somewhat-cylindrical object in his mouth.
 From a distance, I suppose the item could’ve resembled poop.
 And given the dog’s inauspicious track record, the possibility wouldn’t have seemed slim.
 Thus, I can somewhat understand why Sophia a) jumped to the wrong conclusion and b) freaked out when Prometheus ran straight to Maria and dropped his package onto her open palm.

 When I came home a short time after, Sophia happened to be on the phone.
 I let Prometheus out and granted Maria’s request to accompany us.
 As soon as we exited the house, she led me to the item in question and asked: “What’s that, Uncle Richard?”

 She didn’t say why she wanted to know, and I didn’t think to ask.
-Since I recognized the article, I simply answered the question: “It’s a pinecone.”
+Since I recognized the article, I simply answered the question: “It’s a pine cone.”